Entrepreneurship (ENTR)

 ENTR 1050 INTRODUCTION TO ENTREPRENEURSHIP (3)

 The student will evaluate the business skills and commitment necessary to successfully operate an entrepreneurial venture and review the challenges and rewards of entrepreneurship.
-The student will understand the role of entrepreneurial businesses in the United States and the impact on our national and global economy.
+The student will understand the role of entrepreneurial businesses and the impact on the national and global economy.

 ENTR 2030 ENTREPRENEURSHIP ACCOUNTING (3)